 According to Wikipedia, an erg, or sand sea or dune sea, or sand sheet, derives from the Arabic word ʿarq” – dune field.
 Erg is a broad, flat area of desert covered with wind-swept sand.
 The most famous and biggest Ergs in Morocco are the Erg Chigaga dunes next to M’Hamid and the Erg Chebbi dunes next to Merzouga town.
 The desert next to Zagora town doesn’t have ergs.

-Before even considering visiting the Sahara desert, you must know it’s a far drive.
+Before visiting the Sahara desert, you must know it’s a far drive.
 Reaching Merzouga town takes around 10 hours of direct driving from Marrakech.
 Zagora town is closer, about 6 hours driving.
-If you want to see the Erg Chigaga dunes next to M’hamid town, it’s about 7 hour drive plus an approximately 1.5-hour drive with 4×4 to reach the dunes.
+If you want to see the Erg Chigaga dunes next to M’hamid town, it’s about a 7-hour drive plus an approximately 1.5-hour drive with 4×4 to reach the dunes.

-If you have enough time in Morocco for the desert tour, count at least 3 days, or book 3 days tour to the desert.
+If you have enough time in Morocco for the desert tour, count at least 3 days, or book a 3-day tour to the desert.
 The Erg Chigaga dunes next to M’Hamid are more secluded.
 I would recommend spreading this experience in 4 days.
-The popular 2 days Sahara tour option is only for people short of time to visit Morocco.
+The popular 2-day Sahara tour option is only for people short of time to visit Morocco.

 To reach any desert town from Marrakech, you will need to pass the twisty road of Tizi n’Tichka Atlas mountain pass.
 It reaches 2,260 metres above sea level and is the highest major mountain pass in North Africa.
 Even though the Tizi n’Tichka road lasts around 100 km, it takes about 4 hours to pass it.
 You will also want to make some stops to enjoy the breathtaking scenery of the High Atlas Mountains.